integritychain/fips203/README.md

 ## Notes

 * This crate is fully functional and corresponds to the first initial public draft of FIPS 203.
-* Constant-time operation targets the source-code level only, with confirmation via the embedded target and the `dudect` dynamic tests.
-While the API uses a suffix of `_vt`, this will be changed in version 0.2.0.
+* Constant-time operation targets the source-code level only on MSRV, with confirmation via the embedded target and the `dudect` dynamic tests.
 * Note that FIPS 203 places specific requirements on randomness per section 3.3, hence the exposed `RNG`.
 * Requires Rust **1.70** or higher.
-The minimum supported Rust version may be changed in the future, but it will be done with a minor version bump (when the major version is larger than 0).
+The minimum supported Rust version (MSRV) may be changed in the future, but it will be done with a minor version bump (when the major version is larger than 0).
 * All on-by-default features of this library are covered by SemVer.
 * The FIPS 203 draft standard and this software is experimental -- USE AT YOUR OWN RISK!